magnussolution/magnusbilling7/wiki/en/modules/trunk/trunk.rst

 Fromdomain
 ----------

-| Set the Trunk IP or SIP, if required.
+| Defines the FROM domain: in the SIP messages when act like a UAC SIP (client).